Fill out Form DS-86, Statement of Non-Receipt of a U.S. Passport with Instafill.ai

 1

-Verifies that the applicant has checked the status of their U.S. passport application before filling out the form.
+Verifies that the applicant has checked the status of their U.S. passport application with the National Passport Information Center before filling out the form.

-This validation check ensures that the applicant has taken the necessary step of checking the status of their U.S. passport application prior to submitting the DS-86 form.
-It confirms that the applicant is aware of their application status, which is crucial for determining the need for a non-receipt statement.
-By verifying this information, the software helps prevent unnecessary submissions and streamlines the process for both the applicant and the processing agency.
-This check ultimately enhances the accuracy and efficiency of the application process.
+This validation check ensures that the applicant has taken the necessary step of verifying the status of their U.S. passport application prior to submitting the DS-86 form.
+It confirms that the applicant is aware of their application status, which is crucial for determining whether a non-receipt claim is valid.
+By checking with the National Passport Information Center, the applicant can avoid unnecessary delays in processing their request.
+This step is vital for ensuring that the form is filled out with accurate and relevant information.

 2

-Confirms that the applicant has contacted the shipping service to verify the delivery status of the passport using the tracking number.
+Confirms that the applicant has contacted the shipping service or postal service to verify the delivery status of the passport using the tracking number.

 3

-Ensures that all sections of the DS-86 form are completed, excluding the 'Issuing Office Only' section.
+Ensures that all sections of the DS-86 form are completed accurately, excluding the 'Issuing Office Only' section.

-This validation check ensures that all required sections of the DS-86 form are filled out completely, with the exception of the 'Issuing Office Only' section, which is reserved for official use.
-It verifies that the applicant has provided all necessary information, which is critical for processing the non-receipt claim efficiently.
-By ensuring completeness, the software helps to minimize delays in processing and reduces the likelihood of the form being returned for additional information.
-This check is vital for maintaining a smooth application workflow.
+This validation check ensures that the applicant has filled out all required sections of the DS-86 form accurately, with the exception of the 'Issuing Office Only' section, which is reserved for official use.
+It confirms that the applicant has provided all necessary information, which is critical for the processing of their non-receipt claim.
+By ensuring completeness and accuracy, this check helps to minimize the chances of delays or rejections in the application process.
+This thoroughness is vital for maintaining the integrity of the form submission.

 4

-Validates that the applicant has provided accurate personal information, including full name, date of birth, and social security number.
+Validates that the applicant has provided their full name, date of birth, social security number, and details of the passport being reported as not received.

 5

-Checks that a clear photocopy of a valid government-issued photo identification is included with the form.
+Checks that a clear photocopy of the front and back of a valid government-issued photo identification is included with the form.

-This validation check confirms that the applicant has included a clear photocopy of a valid government-issued photo identification with their DS-86 form submission.
-It ensures that the identification provided is legible and meets the requirements for identity verification.
-By checking for this documentation, the software helps to facilitate the verification process and ensures that the applicant's identity can be confirmed without delay.
-This check is important for safeguarding against fraudulent claims and ensuring compliance with identification requirements.
+This validation check ensures that the applicant has included a clear photocopy of both the front and back of a valid government-issued photo identification with their DS-86 form submission.
+It confirms that the identification provided is legible and meets the requirements set forth by the passport agency.
+This step is essential for verifying the identity of the applicant and supporting their claim of non-receipt.
+By checking for this documentation, the process can be expedited, reducing the likelihood of additional requests for information.

 6